Zebra (ZBRA)

 12. Is Now The Time To Buy Zebra?

-Zebra falls short of our quality standards.
-To kick things off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its impressive operating margins show it has a highly efficient business model, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its organic revenue declined.
+Zebra isn’t a terrible business, but it doesn’t pass our bar.
+To begin with, its revenue growth was uninspiring over the last five years.
+And while its impressive operating margins show it has a highly efficient business model, the downside is its cash profitability fell over the last five years.
+On top of that, its diminishing returns show management's prior bets haven't worked out.

-Zebra’s P/E ratio based on the next 12 months is 21.3x.
-At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.
+Zebra’s P/E ratio based on the next 12 months is 14.7x.
+Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.